Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 The Alpha had no reason to believe that they would succeed in seizing the enemy Arrays, though.
 They might sow havoc for a few seconds, but that section of the facility was already dense with deathworlders.
 There was no hope of extracting the Betas, but it ordered the attack anyway - there was always the possibility of surprise success.
 Still, the *real* counter-attack was going to require mass, some deft maneuvering, and the kind of discipline that new-spawn and Deltas could not be expected to demonstrate.
 It would take time.

-The Alpha just needed to trust that, perhaps, its prey might fail to notice a detail or two in the confusion…
+The Alpha just needed to trust that, perhaps, its prey might fail to notice a detail or two in the confusion...

 ___